-The producer and consumer problem is a standard example that illustrates concurrency, and the problems derived from it.
-The idea is that there exist two processes that interact through a common buffer: the producer produces items that are stored into a buffer, and the consumer consumes these items.
+The producer and consumer problem is a standard example that illustrates concurrency and the problems associated with it.
+The idea is that there exist two processes that interact through a common buffer into which the producer stores the items produced and from which the consumer consumes these items.